Optical skyrmions and other topological quasiparticles of light

-\textbf{Field skyrmions.} The main challenge to construct optical skyrmion is to twist the optical field in 3D, which requires to break the prevailing paradigm to treat light field as transverse electromagnetic fields.
-This can be achieved in the evanescent fields, related to guided modes or surface plasmon polaritons (SPPs).
-Optical field-skyrmion lattice was first observed in the evanescent electric field of the SPP waves interfering in a resonator of a six-fold symmetry~\cite{tsesses2018optical}.
-In such a resonator, the evanescent electric field of the SPP possesses a 3D electric vector structure, providing an opportunity to construct skyrmionic structures.
-By sculpturing polygon-shaped gratings on a gold film, the SPP field can form geometric standing wave fulfilling the skyrmion topology (Fig.~\ref{f2}\textbf{a}).
+\textbf{Field skyrmions.} Optical field-skyrmion lattice was first observed in the evanescent electric field of the SPP waves interfering in a resonator of a six-fold symmetry~\cite{tsesses2018optical}.
+In such a resonator, the evanescent electric field of the SPP constructs skyrmionic structures, with out-of-plane field $E_z=E_0e^{-k_zz}\sum_{\theta=0,\pm\frac{\pi}{3}}\cos[k_r(x\cos\theta+y\sin\theta)]$ and in-plane field $(E_x,E_y)=-\frac{k_z}{k_r^2}(\frac{\partial E_z}{\partial x},\frac{\partial E_z}{\partial y})$, where $k_z$ and $k_r$ is the out-of-plane and in-plane wavevectors, respectively.
+Each pair of gratings on opposite sides of the hexagon supports a standing wave and the skyrmion textures are formed by superposition of the electric fields of the standing waves along variant spatial directions (Fig.~\ref{f2}\textbf{a}).
 Dynamics of such skyrmionic SPP standing wave can be observed using photoemission electron microscopy~\cite{davis2020ultrafast}.
-Spoof localized SPP were also reported to generate skyrmion-like structures for the fields in a coiled metal films or metallic multifold structure acting as a resonator~\cite{deng2021observation,yang2021symmetry} but the topological protection needs to be further investigated.
+Spoof SPP, the surface electromagnetic waves that propagate along planar interfaces with sign-changing permittivities were also reported to generate skyrmion-like structures for the fields in a resonator~\cite{deng2021observation,yang2021symmetry}, but their topological protection needs to be further investigated.
 SPP field-skyrmions have the topological texture limited to N\'eel-type topology.
 While optical field-skyrmions which can be switched between N\'eel- and Bloch-types were reported~\cite{bai2020dynamic}, the existence of Bloch-type skyrmions was promptly disproved~\cite{meiler2020dynamic,bai2020dynamicr}.
-Photonic field-skyrmions, which are dynamic field textures with the electric field oscillating in time, exist only in a six-fold lattices.
-The more general topological textures in field-skyrmions are still to be found.\\[4pt]
+Photonic field-skyrmions, which are dynamic field textures with the electric field oscillating in time, exist only in a six-fold lattice.
+The more general topological textures in field-skyrmions are still to be found. \\[4pt]

+\textbf{Spin skyrmions.} In contrast to time-varying field-skyrmion lattices, static optical skyrmions can be constructed from the spin vectors (spin angular momentum, SAM) of the evanescent electromagnetic field, with out-of-plane and radial components of $S_z\propto \frac{k_r^3}{r}J(k_rr)J'(k_rr)e^{-2k_zz}$ and $S_r\propto \frac{k_r^2k_z}{r}J^2(k_rr)e^{-2k_zz}$, where $J$ denotes the first-order Bessel function.
+The same as the field-skyrmions, optical spin-skyrmions also allow only N\'eel-type textures in the isotropic medium (Fig.~\ref{f2}\textbf{b})~\cite{du2019deep}.
+They exist in the evanescent fields carrying orbital angular momentum (OAM), and can be realised by exciting a waveguided mode with a light having OAM.
+Such optical skyrmions are most closely related to their magnetic counterparts and can exist as individual isolated quasiparticles~\cite{du2019deep} as well as form hexagonal lattices~\cite{lei2021photonic}.